 - Neither urgent nor important: Drop these from your schedule as soon as possible

-3. Rank your work by its true priority with the Ivy Lee Method
+3. Rank your daily tasks by their true priority with the Ivy Lee Method

 Sometimes, despite our best efforts, we end up with a massive list of urgent and important tasks we need to get done.
 In which case, we need to find a way to dig deeper and find their true importance.

 One of the best ways to do this was developed over 100 years ago by productivity consultant named Ivy Lee.
-The so-called Ivy Lee Method is a ridiculously easy way to force prioritization of your daily work.
+The so-called Ivy Lee Method forces you to prioritize your day by following a simple set of rules:

 - At the end of each work day, write down the six most important things you need to accomplish tomorrow.
 Do not write down more than six tasks.